Madan Mohan (composer): Mass appeal

 Lata Mangeshkar christened him "Ghazal ka Shehzadaa", or the Prince of Ghazals.
 Even Lata herself stated in a live concert in the late 1990s that she found Madan Mohan's compositions difficult to master.
 Most of the top film actors of the day (who were also studio heads) had fallen into a groove with their preferred composers (e.g., Raj Kapoor had Shankar Jaikishan, Dev Anand had the Burmans, Dilip Kumar had Naushad, etc.) Hence, he often had difficulty finding assignments.
 His 1964 Filmfare Award nomination for Best Music Director for Woh Kaun Thi.
 In a tightly contested race, both Madan and Shankar Jaikishan (Sangam) lost to relative newcomer Laxmikant Pyarelal, who scored Dosti.

+List of Compositions by Madan Mohan

 Death and legacy

 Madan's constant struggles took a toll on his life, and he began drinking heavily.
 He died of liver cirrhosis on 14 July 1975.
 His body was lifted before his funeral by actors – Rajesh Khanna, Dharmendra, Amitabh Bachchan and Rajendra Kumar.

-In 2004, Madan's unused tunes were recreated by his son, Sanjeev Kohli, for the Yash Chopra film Veer-Zaara, starring Shahrukh Khan, Preity Zinta, and Rani Mukerji.
-The lyrics were written by Javed Akhtar, and Lata Mangeshkar was invited to once again sing the majority of the melodies composed by him.
+In 2004, Madan's unused tunes were recreated by his son, Sanjeev Kohli, for the Yash Chopra film Veer-Zaara, starring Shah Rukh Khan, Preity Zinta, and Rani Mukerji.
+The lyrics were written by Javed Akhtar, and Lata Mangeshkar was invited to once again to sing the majority of the melodies composed by him.
 The music was highly appreciated and was critically acclaimed.
 He was awarded the IIFA award 2005, for Music Direction for Veer-Zaara.

+In 2023, Pritam composed the song titled "What Jhumka?" from the film Rocky Aur Rani Kii Prem Kahaani, starring Ranveer Singh and Alia Bhatt, adapted from Madan's 1966 song "Jhumka Gira Re" from the film Mera Saaya, was released on 12 July.
+The song featured Singh and Bhatt, and was sung by Arijit Singh, Jonita Gandhi, with the lyrics written by Amitabh Bhattacharya.